Value Is In The Eye Of The Beholder: You Must Understand It In Order To Create It

 If I’m a squirrel I value nuts.
-I value them so much that when I have too many I find places to bury them (like the flower pots on the Captain’s patio).
+I value them so much that when I have too many I find places to bury them (like flower pots on the Captain’s patio).
 If I’m a dog I value dog food and walks in the park and chasing squirrels.
 Value is how we decide what to eat and who to love and where to live and what profession to pursue; it’s a very old emotion.
 It’s the reason we crossed the oceans in wooden ships and built cities from stone.
 It’s why we have indoor plumbing and cell phone towers.
-Value is a fundamental force: a complex interaction between knowledge and feeling, past and future, rational need and irrational desire.
+Value is a fundamental force: a complex interaction between love and hate, past and future, rational need and irrational desire.

 So what is the nature of value?

 - Value is emotional.
 It arises from aesthetic appreciation and jealousy and happiness and anger — our emotions both create and shape what we value.

 - Value is also cognitive.
 What we understand — both what we know and what we don’t know — can increase or decrease the value we associate with things.

 - Value is a product of our past experiences and future expectations.
 It is tied to hope and regret; to pleasant memories and future fears.

 - As a result of all the above, value is deeply personal.
 No two people share exactly the same values.
 Even when we largely agree, there are shades of difference based on our unique experiences and feelings.

 - Value is entirely psychological.
 Without a mind, there can be no sense of value.
 Even though value may be something so fundamental that we share it with dogs and squirrels, it is not something we share with rocks or fire hydrants.
 Your product is never enough by itself — it does not have value unless someone is aware of it.